Briggsc28/briggsc28.github.io/_posts/2015-06-02-Beginners-guide-to-GPIO-Win10-IoT-Core-Insider-Preview.md

 {% gist d7ca4826e0919135cd16 %}

 Due to how we connect the LED to the 3.3 Volts power supply.
 We need to set the pin to low to have the LED light up.
-Therefore, we will use the GpioPin.Write to toggle between high and low, when the button is pressed.

-Special thanks to my younger brother [Anthony](https://www.linkedin.com/in/briggsanthony), for helping me to understand the hardware aspect of this blog post.

-Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).
+Therefore, we will use the GpioPin.Write to toggle between high and low, when the button is pressed.<br /><br />Special thanks to my younger brother [Anthony](https://www.linkedin.com/in/briggsanthony), for helping me to understand the hardware aspect of this blog post.<br /><br />Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).